A Year at River Cong

 Reflection is both image and interruption.

-The work gathered from this practice (photography, moving image, poetic prose, watercolour shades) focuses on reflection: the river as a moving mirror in which trees and sky are refracted through movement and colour.
+The work emerging from this practice, including photography, moving image, poetic prose, watercolour and sound, explores reflection: the river as a moving mirror in which trees and sky are refracted through movement and colour.

 Reflection becomes both image and way of knowing.